ls1intum/Artemis/docs/user/exercises/programming-exercise-setup.rst

     - **Programming Language:** The programming language for the exercise.
 Artemis chooses the template accordingly.
       Refer to the :ref:`programming exercise features <programming_features>` for an overview of the supported features for each template.
     - **Project Type:** Determines the project structure of the template.
 Not available for all programming languages.
     - **Package Name:** The package name used for this exercise.
 Not available for all programming languages.
-Not available for all programming languages.
     |

     .. figure:: programming/programming-options-timeline.png